tinalexander/tinalexander.github.io/notes/2024/06-june.md

 # June 5, 2024

+## FDA advisory committee meeting on COVID-19 strain selection

+- **Source:** livestream
+- **Attribution:** hosted by the Food and Drug Administration
+- **Date:** broadcasted June 5, 2024

+Cody Meissner, VRBPAC [09:30:10]

+If the composition of the vaccine differs between the recommendation from, for example, the WHO and our recommendation today, what, how complex a problem is that for the pharmaceutical manufacturers and can they, could they deal with such a situation?
+It may not be a question to answer right now, but hopefully the manufacturers can address that as we move forward.
+Thank you.

+Jerry Weir, FDA

+So I will give you the short answer, but you're right.
+The manufacturers are best suited to answer it specifically.

+What you will hear though later today is most manufacturers have already done some at risk work, to try to be prepared for various choices.
+Obviously no one can be prepared for all the possible choices, but you'll hear that.

+And you'll hear from each of the manufacturers about how the choice affects their particular timeline.
+And it's true that different manufacturing technologies may be affected more than other ones, depending on the choice.

+...

 ## Lykos Therapeutics on FDA advisory committee meeting on MDMA-assisted therapy for PTSD

 - **Source:** emailed statement